simonUU/PyrooFit/docs/index.rst

 ========

-PyrooFit is a fit framework for python and pandas DataFrames on top of the ROOT.RooFit package.
+PyrooFit is a fit framework for python and pandas DataFrames on top of the :code:`ROOT.RooFit` package.

 The package allows for simple fits of standard PDFs and easy setup of custom PDFs in one or more fit dimensions.